sahabpardaz/spring-boot-rest-commons/doc/security.md

 cases too.
 For example to recognize the user and find its roles/permissions, you may want to read a HTTP header containing a [JWT token](https://jwt.io/) prepared by an [OAuth server](https://www.ory.sh/run-oauth2-server-open-source-api-security/).
-In such cases, you should just implement an `Authenticator` callback.
+In such cases, you should just implement an `Authenticator` callback and register it as a Spring bean.
 The `Authenticator` gets the HTTP request as input and returns the corresponding `Authentication` object (representing a user and its roles/permissions) or throws the `AuthenticationException` if the HTTP request does not contain valid authentication data.
 - This library provides an easy-to-use annotation for SpringBoot to configure all of these at once:
 `@EnableCustomSecurity`